 Galway Hospice is a company limited by guarantee and it is governed by a voluntary Board of Directors.
 The Board do not receive any payment of any kind, are responsible for the strategic direction of the organisation, ensuring due diligence and legal compliance.
 The Board Members are selected to be representative of the community served by Galway Hospice.
 The current membership includes medical, legal, nursing, financial, entrepreneurial and clinical governance expertise, together with community and service user representatives.

 The Chief Executive reports directly to the Chairperson of the Board, and attends attends all Board meetings.
 The Board meets at least eight times a year (apart from the AGM), but additional meetings are regularly convened as appropriate to the matters under consideration.

-In addition, there are two sub-committees of the Board – the Governance & Audit Committee and the Quality & Patient Safety Committee and the Nominations and Remuneration Committee.
+In addition, there are three sub-committees of the Board – the Governance & Audit Committee and the Quality & Patient Safety Committee and the Nominations and Remuneration Committee.

 The current board members are as follows:

 - Dr Jim Browne – Chairperson